How to Sell a Haunted House: Synopsis

+Several months later, Louise and Poppy return to South Carolina to attend the reburial for Freddie.
+Mark has renovated the family home and plans to work with Mercy to flip other properties.
+Louise and Mark come to the house together to say goodbye, and suddenly smell the scent of their father's cooking, believing it to be a final message of love from him.
+Louise returns home, and maintains a close relationship with her brother.

 Development

 Hendrix began writing the novel during the COVID-19 pandemic, stating, "whether it's around a campfire, at a sleepover, or alone by ourselves on the couch, there's nothing more comforting than a haunted house story."
 He chose to center the story around family due to the impact family has on everyone's lives.
 Hendrix set the story in his hometown, which he had used for his novels My Best Friend's Exorcism and The Southern Book Club's Guide to Slaying Vampires, noting that this would be the last novel to use this setting.

 Release

-How to Sell a Haunted House was published in hardback and ebook formats on January 17, 2023 through Berkley Books.
+How to Sell a Haunted House was published in hardback and ebook formats on January 17, 2023, through Berkley Books.
 An audiobook adaptation narrated by Jay and Mikhaila Aaseng was released simultaneously through Penguin Audio.

 Reception

-Critical reception for the book has been positive.
 In a review for The New York Times, Danielle Trussoni states that "by weaving violence, family trauma and humor, Hendrix creates a texture that engages the reader emotionally and viscerally."
 Lee Mandelo of Tor.com noted that, "The novel reminded me of the frenetic, compulsive energy that propelled me through pulp horror paperbacks as a kid, except cleverly updated for a contemporary adult audience."
-NPR called it "campy, unexpectedly deep — and as creepy as the dead eyes of a puppet at midnight in a gloomy room — How to Sell a Haunted House is a tense, dark novel."
+Writing for NPR, Gabino Iglesias called it "campy, unexpectedly deep — and as creepy as the dead eyes of a puppet at midnight in a gloomy room — How to Sell a Haunted House is a tense, dark novel."